 In a study done with medical students preparing for an important test, they were asked to drink probiotic-rich fermented milk or placebo for eight weeks prior to the exam.
 Students given the fermented milk showed lower cortisol levels (the stress hormone), increased serotonin levels, and fewer GI symptoms typically associated with stress and anxiety than students in the control/placebo group.

-With the knowledge we have now, we have a roadmap to better mental health that can often be controlled by daily changes to our lifestyles.
+With the knowledge we have now, we have a roadmap to better mental health that can often be controlled by daily changes to our gut health.
 By actively taking steps to keeping your microbiome healthy, we can begin to find peace and say NO to anxiety!